 Mal and Chris run a dryland cropping enterprise, typically comprising one-third summer cropping, one-third winter cropping and a third for fallow.

-Sorghum is sown in the summer cropping program and the winter program usually includes wheat, or wheat and barley and occasionally canola.
+Sorghum is sown in the summer cropping program and the winter program has traditionally included wheat, barley and oats, however in recent years’ rotation the program has consisted of chickpeas and occasionally canola.

-The minimum tillage operation produces average yields of 6 tonnes/ha for sorghum and 4.5t/ha for wheat, in what is a 686-millimetre average rainfall belt.
+The minimum tillage operation produces average yields of 6 t/ha for sorghum and 4.5 t/ha for wheat, in what is a 686 millimetre average rainfall belt.